godatadriven/azureml_experiment_tracking_tutorial/README.md

 The train and test data looks like this:

 ![train and test data](images/data.png)
+You can find the data in the `data` folder and the code to generate the data in `azureml_scripts/create_dataset.py`.

 We will use a Random Forest classifier from scikit-learn to solve this problem.
 The training process consists of the following steps:
 1. Load the data.